 The Latte Factor Is a Lie.
 Sort Of.
 What Your Daily Coffee Really Costs Over 10 Years

 The latte factor is one of those personal finance ideas that refuses to die.
-You have probably heard some version of it before: stop buying coffee, save the money instead, and suddenly you will own a house, retire at 43, and glow with the quiet smugness of someone who brings homemade cold brew in a reused pasta jar.
+You've heard some version of it before: stop buying coffee, save the money instead, and suddenly you will own a house, retire at 43, and glow with the quiet smugness of someone who brings homemade cold brew in a reused pasta jar.

-There is a reason people roll their eyes at it.
-For most Australians in 2026, the real financial pain is not a flat white.
-It is rent, mortgages, childcare, insurance, fuel, groceries, and interest rates that keep behaving like they have a personal vendetta.
+There's a reason people roll their eyes at it.
+For most Australians in 2026, the real financial pain isn't a flat white.
+It's rent, mortgages, childcare, insurance, fuel, groceries, and interest rates that keep behaving like they have a personal vendetta.

-But the latte factor is not completely nonsense either.
+But the latte factor isn't completely nonsense either.
 Small recurring spending does add up.
-The problem is that it gets oversold, moralised, and turned into a personality test when it should just be basic maths.
+The problem is that it gets oversold, moralised, and turned into a personality test when it should be basic maths.

 What the latte factor gets right